ScrappyHub/rooted-platform/governance/ROOTED_CONTRIBUTOR_GOVERNANCE_NOTICE.md

 By contributing to ROOTED in any capacity, you agree that:

-- ROOTED governance files are legally and ethically binding.
+- ROOTED governance files are **legally and ethically binding**.
-- Violations result in:
+- Violations may result in:
   - Immediate access revocation
   - Permanent contributor removal
   - Potential civil or criminal liability depending on severity

 ---